mah99239/Task_Profile/README.md

 The app uses the following design patterns:

-MVVM architecture: The app uses the MVVM architecture to separate the view, model, and view model layers.
+MVVM architecture: The app uses the MVVM architecture to separate the view, model, and domain, and view model layers.
 This makes the app more modular and easier to test.
 Repository pattern: The app uses the repository pattern to abstract away the details of retrieving data from the API.
 This makes the app more flexible and easier to maintain.
 Dependency injection: The app uses Hilt dagger for dependency injection.
 This makes the app more modular and easier to test.
 Third-party libraries: